- How to Find Your Niche: Your Step-By-Step Guide on How to Market to a Niche

 - Step 1 – Your Niche Is What You Know

 - Step 2 – Identify the Problem in Your Niche

 - Step 3 – Know the Competition

 - Step 4 – Can the Niche Make Money?

 - Step 5 – Trial Your Niche Idea

 - How to Find Your Niche

-How to Find Your Niche: Your Step-By-Step Guide on How to Market to a Niche in 2018
+How to Find Your Niche: Your Step-By-Step Guide on How to Market to a Niche